 All rainwater will be collected in a large moat or swale at the front of the building and this will be recycled for use throughout the building.

-The exterior will be clad in dark green polished granite while the roof will feature a glazed pyramid.
+The exterior is clad in dark green polished granite while the roof features a glazed pyramid.

 See our BBC News feature http://news.bbc.co.uk/1/hi/england/7911406.stm